The only Guide to Gluten Free Whitstable you will ever need. Researched, checked, tasted and written by a local with Coeliac who loves to eat!

 15 Tower Hill, Whitstable CT5 2BW

 The Castle Gardens (which are often used for craft fairs and community events) are beautiful in themselves and well worth a visit.
 They also have a lovely enclosed and quite unique sea-themed play area for young children.
 The Orangery Tearooms and café serves snacks, sandwiches and ‘afternoon teas’, with some gluten free bread/sandwiches and cakes available.
 Gluten free scones and afternoon tea is available with notice.
 Chips, sausages etc not safe for Coeliacs, but they can offer jacket potatoes and are willing to sub items where needed.
 But…

 Despite the staff seeming to be verbally aware of food safety, it was of some concern that the ‘dedicated’ serving utensils were all lying on the shelf together surrounded by crumbs.
 The serving area seemed a little chaotic.
 As such, I felt that it would not be safe for me to eat there as a Coeliac.

 Tower Tea Gardens Café Hut

 Tower Hill, Whitstable (far end beyond the Hotel Continental)

-No web site (but linked to the castle Orangery cafe above)
+No web site (but the hut is under the same ownership as the castle Orangery café above)